silnrsi/smith/docs/sphinx/tutorial.rst

 In general, a project will consist of several phases:

-* configure: configuring the project, finding if the operating system has all the prerequisites for execution
+* configure: configure the project, find the location of the prerequisites
 * build: transform the source files into build files
 * install: install the build files
-* uninstall: uninstall the source files
+* uninstall: uninstall the build files
 * dist: create an archive of the source files
 * clean: remove the build files